electronics-and-drives/skill-JSON/README.md

-The Cadence Skill functions in the repository are used to convert Disembodied Property Lists (DPLs) to JavaScript Object Notation (JSON) and backwards.
+The Cadence Skill functions in the repository are used to convert Disembodied Property Lists (DPLs) to JavaScript Object Notation (JSON) strings and backwards.
+Utilize the function *EDdpl2json* to convert a DPL in a JSON string and *EDjson2dpl* to convert a JSON string in a DPL.

 The below shown table shows the corresponding data structures in Skill and JSON.